yesbotics/dualsense-controller-python/README.md

 controller.touch_finger_2.on_change(on_touch_finger_2)
 ```

-### Listen to Gyroscope, Accelerotmeter and Orientation
+### Gyroscope, Accelerometer and Orientation

+You can listen on all events of the 3 axis gyroscope, the 3 axis accelerometer and the calculated orientation.

 ```python
 def on_gyroscope_change(gyroscope):